-JK and three of New Zealand’s top mental health experts will take you through a series of online lessons to cover everything you need to know:
+The Journal is a free, personalised online programme.
+It’s easy to use and all you need is access to a computer or mobile device.
+JK, alongside mental health experts, will take you through a series of online lessons to cover everything you need to know:

 - How to stay positive

-- The 4 lifestyle changes that improve mental health
+- How to create lifestyle changes that improve mental health, and

-You’ll learn each skill in a short online lesson and then JK will work with you to build the practical changes into your weekly routine.
+You’ll learn each skill in a short lesson and then you will work through a task to build practical changes into your life.
 Most people do the online learning in about 20 minutes then practise the skills over one week, but you can take as long as you like.

 You’ll also get email and text reminders for each lesson and practical task you need to do.
-The Depression Helpline 0800 111 757 is available 24/7 if you need any help.
+If you need any help the helpline 0800 111 757 is available 24/7.

 How do you sign up?

-The Journal starts by taking the depression self-test.
+The Journal starts by taking the self-test.
+The self-test is a good tool to help you identify if you’re experiencing the signs we associate with depression and when to get professional help that’s right for you.
 In your results you'll see a link to start The Journal.
-Your score from the test will be transferred to your Journal, so you can see changes over time.
+Your score from the test will be transferred to The Journal, so you can see changes over time.

 Who can The Journal help?